AdaptiveCpp/AdaptiveCpp/README.md

 ## About the project

-While AdaptiveCpp started its life as a hobby project, development is now primarily led and funded by Heidelberg University, with contributions from the community.
+Development of AdaptiveCpp is currently primarily led by Heidelberg University, with contributions from a growing community.
+We see AdaptiveCpp as a community-driven project, in contrast to the many vendor-driven heterogeneous compiler efforts.
 AdaptiveCpp not only serves as a research platform, but is also a solution used in production on machines of all scales, including some of the most powerful supercomputers.

 ### Getting in touch